 Webhook reference

 Webhooks lets you connect Particle events to other services on the Internet.
-If you're new to webhooks, you should start at the guide for webhooks before continuing on here.

-You can create and administer webhooks with the Console and the Command Line Interface (CLI).
+You can create and administer webhooks with the console and the Command Line Interface (CLI).

 Overview